Sophia Thomalla

 Sophia Thomalla (born 6 October 1989) is a German actress, model, and television presenter.

 Early life

-Thomalla was born in East Berlin, East Germany on 6 October 1989, the daughter of actors Simone Thomalla and André Vetters.
+Thomalla was born in East Berlin, East Germany on 6 October 1989, the daughter of actress Simone Thomalla and actor André Vetters.
 She grew up in Berlin until she was seven and moved to Cologne with her mother.
 After completing her fourth year of school, she and her mother moved to Kleinmachnow, then to Gelsenkirchen a year later.
 She also lived there after the separation of her mother from Rudi Assauer.
-Like her mother, Thomalla practised kickboxing as a recreational sport; she also partook in some amateur fights.
+Like her mother, Thomalla practiced kickboxing as a recreational sport; she also partook in some amateur-fights.